 Search Engine Optimization (SEO) is simply the act of trying to rank your content based on keywords.
 Search engines used to consider keywords in title, url, keyword tag, keyword in content and keyword in inbound links to determine the relevance of your content.

-There is been a major shift from this keyword based processing to a more complex conversational query processing algorithm.
+There is been a major shift from this keyword based processing to a more complex conversational query processing algorithm, and if you feel like it’s a little too overwhelming to comprehend, Red Search SEO Agency could be the helping hand that you’re seeking.
 Google is trying to understand your visitors’ need and provide them with what they need.
 Simple keywords (long or short tail) may not really convey ones needs or wants so there is need for a more specific and semantic expression;

 “Make money blogging”